CQCL/hugr/specification/hugr.md

 "type scheme interpreter" that processes a type scheme included in the YAML - this is expected to be built into most tools that process the HUGR and used across many resources.

 Each *operation-definition* (aka **OpFactory** ??
-Or just **OpDef**??) has a name, and may declare named type parameters - if so then the individual operation nodes in a HUGR will provide static-constant "type arguments" (values) for these---in many cases these values will be types.
-It also identifies the function that will be used (for each operation/node of that definition) to compute the type - this may be built-in or self-registered, see below.
+Or just **OpDef**??) has a name, and may declare named type parameters---if so then the individual operation nodes in a HUGR will provide for each a static-constant "type argument": a value that in many cases will be a type.
+The operation-definition also identifies the function that will be used compute the type of each operation; this may be built-in or self-registered, see below.

 When serializing the node, we also serialize the type arguments; we can also serialize the resulting (computed) type with the operation, and this will be useful when the OpDef